sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 popd
 {% endhighlight %}

-On IGX Orin platform with dedicated graphics card (dGPU systems) you need to get rid of some files due to conflicts with dGPU userspace drivers.
+On NVIDIA IGX Orin with dedicated graphics card (dGPU systems) you need to get rid of some files due to conflicts with dGPU userspace drivers.

 {% highlight shell %}
 # repackage nvidia-l4t-x11_ package